barrettotte/IBMi-Book/docs/core/ibmi/nav.md

 The top section specifies valid options that can be entered into the **Opt** column.
 The bottom section specifies valid function keys that can be used in this context.
 Small note, to access **F13**-**F24** hold **SHIFT**.
 (F17 = F5+SHIFT)

+Above the bottom section is the command line, we will use it below.

 <figure align="center">
 	<img src="./core/ibmi/_assets/ibmi-13.PNG" alt="Input" />
 </figure>